How Tall Should a Nightstand Be?

 Choosing the Right Nightstand Height

 Because it's often tied to the height of the mattress, there is no standard nightstand height.
-In general, it is easier to raise your arms than to lower them when you are in bed.
-With that in mind, the rule of thumb is to have your nightstand level with the top of the mattress or within two to six inches higher.
+In general, it is easier to raise your arms with an extra-tall nightstand than it is to lower them when you are in bed.
+With that in mind, the rule of thumb is to have your bedside table level with the top of the mattress or within two to six inches higher.
 However, personal preference plays a big role.
-Some people like their nightstands to be lower than the bed.
+Some people like their nightstands short and lower than the bed.

 Range of Options

-Which nightstand will be the right fit for your bedroom can also depend on the room's decor.
-For example, modern design is typically minimalist with clean lines that air out a room and make it look larger.
-A lower nightstand would work well in this environment.
+Which nightstand will be ideal for your bedroom can also depend on the room's decor.
+For example, contemporary or modern design is typically minimalist with clean lines that air out a room and make it look larger.
+A lower bedside table would work well in this environment.
 In traditional bedrooms, the height of the nightstand can be greater.
-Something simple, like a Shaker piece with minimal trim and detailing, is usually shorter than a more ornate nightstand in a Victorian or French Provincial style.
+Something simple, like a transitional Shaker piece with minimal trim and detailing, is usually shorter than a more ornate nightstand in a Victorian or French Provincial style.

 Consider Storage Needs